aguingand/tiptap-markdown/README.md

 ### Custom extensions
 See [examples](https://github.com/aguingand/tiptap-markdown/tree/refactor-to-storage/example/src/extensions).
-Checkout prosemirror-markdown [default serializer](https://github.com/ProseMirror/prosemirror-markdown/blob/master/src/to_markdown.ts#L66) for examples of config.
+Check out prosemirror-markdown [default serializer](https://github.com/ProseMirror/prosemirror-markdown/blob/master/src/to_markdown.ts#L66) for examples of serialize config.
+Check out markdown-it [plugins](https://github.com/markdown-it/markdown-it#syntax-extensions) for parsing.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.